seanhulseman/FM-Broadcast-Landscape/README.md

 SOFTWARE.

 ## Contact
-You can visit my website showcases some of my projects [here](https://seanhulseman.github.io/), and my LinkedIn [here](https://www.linkedin.com/in/seanhulseman/)
+You can visit [this website](https://seanhulseman.github.io/) to find my contact info and some of view some of my work and view my LinkedIn [here](https://www.linkedin.com/in/seanhulseman/).